jokujossai/openwrt_covr_p2500/README.md

-# OpenWRT image for D-Link COVR-P2500 A1
+# OpenWrt image for D-Link COVR-P2500 A1

+**NOTE**: _This repository is longer being maintained.
+Latest firmware can be downloaded from [OpenWrt firmware selector](https://firmware-selector.openwrt.org/)_

 ## Overview